The

 Maybe a small percentage of 'accessible' screenings could be set aside

 for people who would benefit from such a service?
-Even one percent of

-awareness of the system throughout the UK, as well as alerting
+set about creating awareness of the system throughout the UK,

-the UK cinema industry to the lack of access to cinemas for people with
+as well as alerting the UK cinema industry to the lack of access to

 The